apache/www-site/content/licenses/cla-faq.md

 - Fill the form fields using the keyboard.
 For the signature, use the **Tools-Annotate-Signature** function to attach a signature.

 ***Google Chrome***
-- Open the PDF form and click on the "Draw" button.
+- Open the PDF form and click on the "**Draw**" button.
 Use your mouse or keypad to draw your signature in the "Please sign:" area.

 ***Microsoft Edge***
-- Open the PDF form and click on the "Draw" button.
+- Open the PDF form and click on the "**Draw**" button.
 Use your mouse or keypad to draw your signature in the "Please sign:" area.

 ***Firefox***
-- Open the PDF form and click on the "Add signature" button, click "+ Add new signature" and either "Draw" your signature using mouse or keypad or select an "Image" file.
+- Open the PDF form and click on the "**Add signature**" button, click on "**+ Add new signature**" and either "**Draw**" your signature using mouse or keypad or select an "**Image**" file.
+  Do not use the "**Type**" option.

 ### How do I upload my public key?  {#upload-key}